STATUTORY PROTECTIONS

 Employees who expose corruption or danger in the workplace are legally protected from retaliation, and society celebrates their courage.

-People who report witnessing a crime are allowed to maintain optimum anonymity and avoid self-incrimination when testifying.
+People who report witnessing a crime are allowed to maintain maximum anonymity and avoid self-incrimination when testifying.

 Parents who report danger within the home environment are often held legally accountable, and labeled as negligent by the system.